-Everything you need to know about your credit account: definition, pros and cons and how it works
+Everything you need to know about your credit account: Definition, pros and cons and how it works

 As an entrepreneur, you may temporarily need extra financial space to keep your business activities running or to expand.
 An option for this is a current account credit, but what exactly does this mean and how does it work?
 We take a closer look at the concept of overdraft credit and discuss the advantages and disadvantages of this financing option.